Madmin27/zamamessage/README_EN.md

 ## 📱 Farcaster Mini App

-ChronoMessage is available as a Farcaster Mini App with:
+SealedMessage is available as a Farcaster Mini App with:
 - ✅ Manifest configuration for Base networks
 - ✅ Open Graph preview cards
 - ✅ Frame support with interactive buttons